 How to Create a Great Affiliate Program

-Here is the secret for successful marketing towards any new channel: 1) Execution is everything.
-2) Espionage is the best place to start your plan.
+Here is the secret to successful marketing in any new channel: 1) Execution is everything.
+2) Espionage is a great place to start.

-Before you start your Affiliate program, you should create Publisher accounts on the large legacy Affiliate networks, such as CJ.com or Impact.com.
-These public marketplace platforms are always looking for interesting new Affiliates and they’re happy to approve new, legitimate company accounts (if they ask, you can always tell them you’re considering promoting products via email newsletter).
+Before you start your affiliate program, create publisher accounts on the large legacy affiliate networks, such as CJ.com or Impact.com.
+These public marketplace platforms are always looking for interesting new affiliates and they’re happy to approve new, legitimate company accounts.
+(If they ask, you can always tell them you’re considering promoting products via email newsletter.)

 Anatomy of a Great Affiliate Program

-4. Strong Offer descriptions that allow your Affiliates to quickly understand the unique selling proposition of your products.
+Strong offer descriptions that allow your affiliates to quickly understand the unique selling proposition of your products.

-a.
-For banner ads, use your competitor’s ads as a guideline for how your ads should look.
-Here are the recommended starting banner ad sizes you should create (in pixels) to cover the majority of your Affiliate’s needs: 320x50, 300x250, 468x60 and 160x600.
+For banner ads, use your competitors’ ads as a guideline for how your ads should look.
+Here are the recommended starting banner ad sizes you should create (in pixels) to cover the majority of your affiliates’ needs: 320x50, 300x250, 468x60 and 160x600.

-b.
-You also need text ads, as many of your Publishers promote these inside the content sections of their own properties or through text ad placements on websites.
-You want a text ad covering all of your major product categories and a few text ads with strong coupon-based messaging.
+For text ads, you want to cover all of your major product categories and provide a few text ads with strong coupon-based messaging.

 Recruiting Great Affiliates

-“The number of Affiliates you need is really dependent on how engaged they are.
-You can have a successful program with a dozen Affiliates that do a good job.
-The reality is, most Affiliates will not actively promote a product.
-Out of those Affiliates that choose to promote your program, only a fraction of those will send enough traffic to generate sales.
-You probably need to have 500 Affiliates join your program to get 125 to actively promote you with maybe 25 of them sending meaningful traffic.
-While it’s nice to think you can focus on just recruiting the 25 correct affiliates, you really need to find the 500 that self-select your product as one of their next possible major revenue generators.”
+“The number of affiliates you need is really dependent on how engaged they are.
+You can have a successful program with a dozen affiliates that do a good job.
+The reality is, most affiliates will not actively promote a product.
+Out of those affiliates that choose to promote your program, only a fraction of those will send enough traffic to generate sales.
+You probably need to have 500 affiliates join your program to get 125 to actively promote you with maybe 25 of them sending meaningful traffic.
+While it’s nice to think you can focus on just recruiting the 25 correct affiliates, you really need to find the 500 that self-select your product as one of their next possible major revenue generators.” ~ Ben Kiblinger

-Media Buyers covers a wide variety of Affiliates that are professional marketers that buy ad placements to promote your products.
-Media buyer Affiliates start making sense for promoting your products in two cases:
+Media Buyers cover a wide variety of affiliates.
+They are professional marketers that buy ad placements to promote your products.
+Media buying affiliates typically make sense for promoting products in two cases:

 Content Affiliates use their content websites/apps for promoting your products.
-This type of Affiliate is pretty rare, with the exception of review content Affiliates, as discussed below, so you shouldn’t expect pure content Affiliates to automatically join your program.
-As mentioned, content is often a bad match for Affiliates as the user will often go to a coupon site after being initially sent from a content Affiliate, so many publications stopped doing this channel.
+This type of affiliate is pretty rare, with the exception of review content affiliates as discussed below, so you shouldn’t expect pure content affiliates to automatically join your program.

-That being said, there are a couple of opportunities around content Affiliates:
+That being said, there are a couple of unique opportunities with content affiliates:

 Review Site Affiliates

-Review sites are the most successful type of straight content Affiliates.
-They have the advantage that the buyer behavior suits a performance model.
+Review sites are typically the most successful type of content affiliates because the buyer behavior suits a performance model.
 First, an interested buyer searches for reviews on a product category.
-They then find the review content Affiliates site, choose the product they most want to buy and then buy through the Affiliate links.
-The easiest way to find these partners is searching for reviews around your product terms.
+They then find the review site, choose the product they want to buy and buy it through an affiliate link.
+The easiest way to find these partners is searching for reviews with your product terms.

-Almost all review Affiliates charge a lump sum for putting together a review of your product and then drive traffic through their Affiliate links after that.
-A user looking at reviews is heavily motivated, so this channel tends to drive extremely high quality users.
+Most review site affiliates charge a lump sum for putting together a review of your product before driving traffic through their affiliate links.
+A user looking at reviews is highly motivated, so this channel tends to drive extremely high-quality users.

-With influencers, you need to be able to track their performance and a lot of the social channels don’t allow for tracking links.
-You can track your influencers either using Direct Linking, which tracks back to them when the user reaches your website, or clickless promo codes.
-Clickless promo codes are tying and tracking the discount code to each influencer partner, so you can credit them for driving the sale.
-For example, the code ‘pinter5’ will be associated with influencer ‘tom’, whenever someone purchases while inserting the code ‘pinter5’ then ‘tom’ will be considered as the Affiliate which drove that sale.
+You need to be able to track influencer performance, but keep in mind that most social channels like Facebook and Instagram don’t allow tracking links.
+You can track your influencers either using Everflow’s Direct Linking method, or using clickless promo codes.
+Clickless promo codes tie a discount code to each influencer partner, so you can credit them for driving the sale.
+For example, the code ‘DOE15’ is tied to influencer ‘John Doe’, and John Doe gets credit for the sale whenever someone uses the promo code ‘DOE15’.

-If you have a B2B or SaaS product then Strategic Partnerships are your best type of ‘Partner’ channel.
-You have countless customers and integrations that can be evangelists for your brand and cross-share customer lists and referrals.
-A clever Affiliate program can be utilized to track the performance of these relationships and make sure they are getting their fair referral fees.
+If you have a B2B or SaaS product, then Strategic Partnerships are key.
+Through sharing customers and integrations, the opportunity to create evangelists for your brand and maximize referrals is endless.
+A clever affiliate program can be utilized to track the performance of these relationships and make sure they are getting their fair referral fees.

 Mobile & Affiliate Marketing

-“Mobile is important to Affiliate marketing in three ways: It represents a large % of shopping dollars for Consumer Packaged Goods (CPGs).
+“Mobile is important to affiliate marketing in three ways: It represents a large % of shopping dollars for Consumer Packaged Goods (CPGs).
 Mobile is an important source of leads for any business who provides potential customers with a phone number to call.
-Additionally, there are some products and services that deliver a better user experience on mobile.”
+Additionally, there are some products and services that deliver a better user experience on mobile.” ~ Ben Kiblinger

-As a first step for reaching mobile, be sure your website is mobile responsive and advertising is accounting for it.
+Most purchases via influencers come from mobile devices, so be sure your website is mobile responsive and that your ads are accounting for such.
 Adding tools, like Pay-Per-Call, allow you to have active mobile advertising that drives results without investing a mobile division of your website.

-Take easy steps to prepare your brand to take on this channel.
-Once you are ready to launch an app, there is a huge ecosystem of resources to help you drive user acquisition and a host of new challenges and fraud to fight.
+Take easy steps to prepare your brand for taking on this channel.
+Once you are ready to launch an app, there is a huge ecosystem of resources to help you drive user acquisition along with a host of new challenges.
 That is the story for another article though.

-Congratulations, by making it this far into the article you’re now ready to become an instant affili-llionaire.
+Congratulations!
+By making it this far into the article, you’re now ready to become an instant affil-ionaire.